swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 ### Composition without nesting

 There has been a desire to effect composition of property wrappers without having to wrap one property wrapper type in the other.
 For example, to have `@A @B` apply the policies of both `A` and `B` without producing a nested type like `A<B<Int>>`.
-This would make potentially make composition more commutative, at least from the type system perspective.
+This would potentially make composition more commutative, at least from the type system perspective.
 However, this approach does not fit with the "wrapper" approach taken by property wrappers.
 In a declaration

 ```swift
 @A @B var x: Int